broadwayinc/skapi-documentation/introduction/getting-started.md

 :::

-## 3. View connection info
+## 3. Get connection info

-When the client has successfully connected to the Skapi server, the `getConnectionInfo()` method will return the connection information.
+When the client has successfully connected to the Skapi server, the [`getConnectionInfo()`](/api-reference/connection/README.md#getconnectioninfo) method will return the connection information.

 ::: code-group
 ```html [HTML]